colincookman/pakistan_candidate_scrutiny_18/README.md

 This dataset is being presented to encourage broader open data sharing among the community of analysts on Pakistan.
 We make no guarantees as to and cannot verify the accuracy of, or account for any discrepancies in, the underlying data.

 ## pk_candidate_scrutiny_data_2018.csv variable key

+There are currently three rows in this dataset for every candidate-constituency.
+Each row is then a candidate-constituency-tax_year.

 **candidate_code:** Candidacy filing code generated from constituency and candidate number (not unique to single individuals)